 Judicial Nominating Commission Election Results Announced

-Mordy will represent District 3, comprised of Atoka, Bryan, Carter, Choctaw, Coal, Cotton, Garvin, Haskell, Hughes, Jefferson, Johnston, Latimer, LeFlore, Love, Marshall, McCurtain, Murray, Pittsburg, Pontotoc, Pushmataha, Seminole and Stephens counties.
+Mr. Bland will represent District 3, comprised of Atoka, Bryan, Carter, Choctaw, Coal, Cotton, Garvin, Haskell, Hughes, Jefferson, Johnston, Latimer, LeFlore, Love, Marshall, McCurtain, Murray, Pittsburg, Pontotoc, Pushmataha, Seminole and Stephens counties.
+He ran unopposed.

 The Judicial Nominating Commission is charged with selecting candidates for judicial appointments made by the governor.
-When there is a judicial vacancy on the Oklahoma Supreme Court, the Court of Criminal Appeals or the Court of Civil Appeals, the commission chooses a field of three candidates from which the governor will make her appointment.
-Oklahoma trial court judges are elected by popular vote, however mid-term vacancies are also filled by the nominating process.
+When there is a judicial vacancy on the Oklahoma Supreme Court, Court of Criminal Appeals or Court of Civil Appeals, the commission chooses a field of three candidates from which the governor makes the appointment.
+Oklahoma trial court judges are elected by popular vote; however, midterm vacancies are also filled by the nominating process.

-The six lawyer members of the commission each represent districts that mirror Oklahoma’s six congressional districts as they existed in1967, when the commission was created.
+The six lawyer members of the commission each represent districts that mirror Oklahoma’s six congressional district as they existed in 1967, when the commission was created.
 Elections are held each odd-numbered year for members from two districts.
 The Oklahoma Bar Association is charged with conducting the elections.

-In addition to the six lawyer members of the Judicial Nominating Commission, there are six non‑lawyers appointed by the governor and three at‑large members.
+In addition to the six lawyer members of the Judicial Nominating Commission, there are six nonlawyers appointed by the governor and three at-large members.
 Of those three, one is selected by the speaker of the House of Representatives, one is selected by president pro tempore of the Senate and one is selected by at least eight commission members.
 All serve six-year terms, except the members at large who serve two-year terms.
-More information about the Judicial Nominating Commission is available online.
+More information about the commission is available at www.oscn.net/jnc/about.